 What happens after you immerse into water or hike up a mountain?

 When we ascend from a dive, the ambient pressure is reduced and the dissolved nitrogen needs to come out (off-gas).
-As long as nitrogen comes out slowly and controlled, without big pressure differences, we have no problems.
+We have no problems as long as nitrogen comes out slowly and in a controlled manner without significant pressure differences.
 If the

 pressure is released too fast; the nitrogen will come out too fast and cause DCS, also known as decompression sickness, or "the bends."

 The amount of gases dissolved in our bodies depends on the ambient pressure around us.
 That means that every gas has a specific partial pressure, and the combined pressures of the gases in our bodies stay in equilibrium with our environment.
-Your body is fully saturated with gases at the elevation where you can be found for a longer period of time.
+Your body is fully saturated with gases at the elevation where you can be found for an extended time.
 Here are two scenarios that will explain the changes in your body:

 - If you hike up a mountain, air pressure drops, making your body hold less gas.
 Your tissues are at this point supersaturated relative to the new ambient pressure.
 Our bodies release gas through diffusion and breathing to get back to equilibrium, also known as off-gassing.